 The 2011 model?
 It had more problems than a celebrity gossip magazine.
 Power steering assist issues, engine hiccups, and don’t even get me started on the transmissions in the 3.5L Ecoboost models.
 These trucks had a nasty habit of downshifting to first gear without warning.
 Talk about a white-knuckle ride!

 2012 didn’t fare much better.
-The 3.5L Ecoboost engine was still causing headaches, with timing chain issues and that pesky unexpected downshifting problem refusing to go away.
+The 3.5L Ecoboost engine was still causing troubles, with timing chain issues and that annoying unexpected downshifting problem refusing to go away.

 And 2013?
-Well, it decided to spice things up by adding shattering back windows to the mix.
-Nothing like a bit of unforeseen ventilation when you’re using the defroster, right?
+Well, it decided to liven things up by adding bursting back windows to the mix.
+Nothing like a bit of sudden ventilation when you’re using the defroster, right?

 Oh, and let’s not forget the grand finale – Ford had to recall both the 2013 and 2014 models due to brake fluid leaks in the 3.5L Ecoboost equipped F-150s.
 Because who doesn’t love a game of “will my brakes function today?”